DataDog/hiring-engineers/answersRob.md

 <img src="https://image.ibb.co/bxPoEe/photo_snapshot_of_dashboard.png"/>

 7. The anomaly graph shows the expected range of a selected metric, based on previous results.
 Any results that fall outside of this range are highlighted automatically, making it easier to spot and investigate anomalies.

+There are three different anomaly detection algorithms:
+- Basic, can be used when data has no repeatable seasonal pattern.
+The Basic algorithm is quick to execute and react because it uses less data by not considering longer trends.
+An example business that would be best suited to the Basic algorithm is online gambling.

+- Agile, can be used for data that contains seasonal trends and you want the algorithm to quickly react to level shifts.
+The Agile algorithm only uses immediate past data and so won't consider anomalies with a longer duration making it potentially less robust.
+The majority of retail businesses would best suit the Agile algorithm.

+- Robust, is best used for seasonal trend data that doesn't significantly fluctuate.
+Robust will consider long lasting anomalies and so be slower to identify level shifts but produce stable predictions overtime.
+Financial services and public sector websites would likely suit the Robust algorithm the most.

 ## Monitoring Data